ApolloAuto/apollo/docs/howto/how_to_build_and_release.md

 ```bash
 bash apollo_docker.sh gen
 ```
 This will create a new docker image with the release directory.
 The release image will be named as *release-yyyymmdd_hhmm*.
-Meanwhile, your most recent built image will be taged as *release-latest*. **The docker_release needed to be executed outside of container.**
+Meanwhile, your most recent built image will be tagged as *release-latest*. **The docker_release needed to be executed outside of container.**
 ### Push docker images
 ```bash
 bash apollo_docker.sh push